 The more we compare any so called “qualitative” aspects of life’s from one to another; it all always comes down to this = everything is both rationalised and neutralised by – contexts.

-Put it this way – even donkeys or turtles have their contextual virtues against horses and cheetahs.
+Donkeys and turtles have their contextual virtues against horses and cheetahs.
 They all “finish” or “die” – upon Life’s many “races” at different rates.
-Am I a Nihilist?
-Absolutely.
-We all strive, wind and die at different rates; relative to each one of our own interpretive context/s anyway.

 If resilience-at-any-cost is “everything”, go with Keto+IF.